nmshd/documentation/_docs_explore/42-transport-layer.md

 ## RelationshipTemplates

-A RelationshipTemplate is a structured representation of data which is required for a relationship to be established.
+A RelationshipTemplate is a structured representation of data which is required for a Relationship to be established.
 Thus, it is usually also addressing the required information for a business process to start.

 RelationshipTemplates solve the problem of linking enmeshed identities to a currently existing real world context, e.g. an existing customer account or an anonymous web session.